You may find it comforting to know that one in four women, 20 years or

 allowing us to properly perform bladder and bowel functions,” explains

-Kimberly Hass, pelvic floor physical therapist of the Catawba Valley Medical
+Kimberly Haas, pelvic floor physical therapist of the Catawba Valley Medical

 Pelvic Health Rehabilitation Program.
-“Aging, childbirth, posture and injury can all wreak havoc on pelvic
+“Aging, childbirth, posture and injury can all result in dysfunction

 The good news is that